ECF Support is available from 8:00 AM to 5:00 PM Monday through Friday:

-If you find your session freezes after you hit "Submit," try using the "Back" button to return to the previous screen.
-Then click on "Submit" again.
-If using the "Back" button does not work, then you need to restart your browser after clearing out the cache and begin a new filing session.
+If you find your session freezes after you hit "Submit," click on Civil or Criminal on the blue navigation bar and start over.
+If your session is still frozen, restart your browser after clearing out the cache and begin a new filing session.

 Why is my login failing?

 - Are you signed into the right court?
 Bankruptcy passwords or those from another district will not work in our database.
 Each court has its own.

 - Logins and passwords are case sensitive: Both PACER and ECF logins are usually lower case letters and you may have to use the shift key for a symbol.
 Also, make sure that your CAPS LOCK is not on.

 - Check the context: If the system is asking specifically for a PACER login and you enter your ECF login and password, you will receive an error message.